-§15-10-207 Certification of Completion of Application.
+§§ 15-10-207 Certification of Completion of Application.

-Within thirty days of the date on which an application for a CRM permit is received by the CRM Office, the DCRM Director shall review the application and either certify its completeness or notify the applicant of any defects or omitted necessary information.
-After the submission of additional information, the Director shall have fifteen working days in which to assess the completeness of the application or refer the application to the CRM Agency Board for a supplemental CRM Board determination of completeness.
-The date commencing review of an application specified in §15-10-220 shall begin on the date an application is certified complete.
-If the application is certified complete upon the condition that additional information be submitted, the date commencing review under section § 15-10-220 shall be the date that all supplemental information is submitted and accepted by the Director.
+Within thirty days of the date on which an application for a CRM permit is received by the DCRM Office, the DCRM Director shall review the application and submit it to the regulatory agencies to either certify its completeness to the applicant or notify the applicant of any defects or omitted necessary information.
+After the submission of additional information, the Director shall have up to thirty fifteen workingthirtyfifteen days in which to assess the completeness of the application or refer the application to the CRM Agency Board for a supplemental CRM Board determination of completeness.
+The time commencing review of an application specified in §§ 15-10-220 shall begin on the date an application is certified complete.
 This provision shall not apply to APC and emergency permits.

-§15-10-210 Notice of Application
+§§ 15-10-210 Notice of Application

-The DCRM Office shall cause notice of each application for a CRM permit, (except for temporary permits, to be published in a newspaper of general circulation in the Commonwealth and to the DCRM website within fifteen days of receipt of the application.
-The notice shall state the nature, scope, and location of the proposed project, invite comments by the public, provide information on requesting a public hearing and provide information on the procedure for appealing any permit decision.
+The DCRM Office shall cause notice of each application for a CRM permit, (except for temporary permits,) to be published in a newspaper of general circulation with in the Commonwealth and to the DCRM website within fifteen days of receipt of the application.
+The notice shall state the nature, scope and location of the proposed project, invite comments by the public, provide information on requesting a public hearing and provide information on the procedure for appealing any permit decision.

-§15-10-215 Review of Application
+§§ 15-10-215 Review of Application

-- (a) APC Permits.
-See §15-10-105 for provisions related to review of application APC permits. - (b) Major Siting Permits
+(a) APC -Permits.
+See \sum_15-10-105 for provisions related to review of application APC permits.

+(b) Major Siting Permits

-- (1) The DCRM Director and the CRM Agency Officials shall have sixty days from the date of the certification of completion of application to grant or deny a major siting permit.
-For the purposes of section 9(a) of the Coastal Resources Management Act of 1983 (2 CMC § 1532(a)), the term "receipt of any request for review" shall mean CRM certification of completion of a permit application. - (2) The CRM Office shall review the application, publish notice of its contents, schedule a permit hearing, and transmit the application to the CRM Agency Officials for review.
-The DCRM Office shall provide technical findings on the impacts of proposed projects to assist CRM Agency Officials in reaching a unanimous decision on CRM permit applications and shall ensure compliance of CRM permit decisions with this chapter and 2 CMC §1532(d).
-Where unanimous decision cannot be reached, the matter shall be submitted to the Governor for his determination pursuant to section 9(d) of 2 CMC §1532(d).
-If the Governor subsequently approves the project proposal, a permit with appropriate conditions shall be issued by the DCRM Office and signed by the Governor.
+- (1) The DCRM Director and the CRM agency officials shall have sixty days from the date of thetheollowing certification of completion of application to grant or deny a major siting permit.
+For the purposes of section 9(a) of the Coastal Resources Management Act of 1983 (PL 3-47) (2 CMC 1532(a)), the term receipt of any request for review shall mean CRM certification of completion of a permit application. - (2) The DCRM Office shall review the application, publish notice of its contents, schedule a permit hearing if mandatory or requested by a CRM agency official or the public pursuant to §§ 15-10-225, and transmit the application to the CRM agency officials for review.
+The DCRM Office shall provide technical findings on the impacts of proposed projects to assist CRM agency officials in reaching a unanimous decision on CRM permit applications and shall ensure compliance of CRM permit decisions with this chapter and CNMI PL 3-47 (2 CMC §§ 1532(d)).
+Where unanimous decision cannot be reached, the matter shall be submitted to the Governor for his determination pursuant to section 9(d) of PL 3-47 (2 CMC §§ 1532(d)). - (c) Review Period.
+The sixty_day period of review for major siting permits shall begin on the day the application is certified to be complete by the CRM Office.

-§15-10-220 CRM Permit Hearing
+§§ 15-10-220 CRM Permit Public Hearing

-When a hearing on a permit application is required or requested pursuant to this section the DCRM Director shall schedule the hearing, inform the party or parties involved of the hearing date and publish notices of the hearing two times in a newspaper of general circulation in the Commonwealth at least fourteen days prior to the hearing.
-The DCRM Director at his/her discretion may require that notice be posted at the proposed site no later than one week before the scheduled public hearing.
+When a public hearing on a permit application is required or requested pursuant to this section the DCRM Director shall schedule the hearing, inform the party or parties involved of the hearing date, and publish notices of the hearing two times in a newspaper of general circulation in the Commonwealth at least fourteen days prior to the hearing.